aunkrig/zip4jadapter/README.md

+> [!IMPORTANT]
+> As of 2025, I have discontinued my software development activities and marked
+> all my repositories as archived and read-only.
+A big thank you goes to all the
+> contributors, who made the work a lot of fun!

+# zip4jadapter

-# An alternative implementation of the "zip" archive format, based on the ZIP4J library.
+An alternative implementation of the "zip" archive format, based on the ZIP4J library.

 This implementation supports encryption, which is controlled by a set of system properties: